zett-8/yahoo-proxy-viewer-extension/README.md

 # yahoo-proxy-viewer-extension
-The Yahoo Proxy Viewer Extension is a Chrome extension that enables viewing content from the *.yahoo.co.jp/* domain through a proxy.
+The Yahoo Proxy Viewer Extension is a Chrome extension that enables viewing content of `*.yahoo.co.jp/*` from EEA(欧州経済領域) through a proxy.

 ## Requirements
 - A Chromium-based browser